Alaleh-Mohseni/Meeting-assistant/README.md

 # Persian Meeting Assistant

 A sophisticated voice-powered meeting assistant that provides real-time transcription, automatic question detection, and AI-generated summaries in Persian (Farsi).
-Built with React, Node.js, and integrated with Google Cloud Speech-to-Text and OpenAI APIs.
+Built with Preact, Node.js, and integrated with Google Cloud Speech-to-Text and OpenAI APIs.

 ## 🌟 Features